dgerabagi/data-curation-environment/flattened_repo.md

 ## 1. Overview & Goal

-To enhance the user experience and make the Data Curation Environment's file tree a more complete replacement for the native VS Code explorer, this feature will add a standard right-click context menu.
+To enhance the user experience and make the Data Curation Environment's file tree a more complete replacement for the native VS Code explorer, this feature will add a standard right-click context menu and associated toolbar buttons.
 The goal is to provide essential file management operations directly within our extension's view, reducing the need for users to switch back to the native explorer for common tasks.

 ## 2. User Stories